 Cuentos de Confianza

-This Cuentos de Confianza logo was designed by Ricardo Roderick-Cornejo
+Logo designed by Ricardo Roderick-Cornejo

 Cuentos de Confianza was co-founded by Rachel Bloom-Pojar, Maria Barker, and Danielle Koepke in partnership with the CCmáS promotores de salud at Planned Parenthood of Wisconsin (PPWI).
 It developed with the support of PPWI, a Mellon/ACLS Scholars and Society grant, UW-Milwaukee’s (UWM) Center for Latin American and Caribbean Studies and Office of Undergraduate Research, and the first two cohorts of writers.

-Stay tuned for more information on this project or reach out if your health promoter program has an interest in hosting a series of Cuentos workshops.
+Stay tuned for more information on this project or reach out if your health promoter program has an interest in hosting a series of Cuentos writing workshops.